-- 1. Office buildings include Tokyo Midtown (Roppongi) and Kashiwa-no-ha Smart City Gate Square shops and the office building KOIL. - 2.
-Resort hotels are included in the scope for hotels. - 3.
-Facilities under the control of the General Administration Department as well as each branch have been included in Other. - 4.
+- 1. Resort hotels are included in the scope for hotels. - 2.
+Facilities under the control of the General Administration Department as well as each branch have been included in Other. - 3.
 Waste emissions in offices are included.

 Annual Cost for Fines and Penalties Relating to the Environment